 Eligible applicants are required to have a high school diploma or equivalent

 Dispatchers receive a generous compensation package including vacation, sick leave, comp time, paid holidays, health & dental insurance, and Wisconsin Retirement System.
-Current starting pay (2016 resolution) is $22.20/hr.
+Current starting pay is $27.32/hr.
 Dispatchers working 2nd or 3rd shift also receive an additional .25/hr shift differential.

 All eligible applicants take the National Dispatcher Selection Test.
 Those passing the written exam are placed on an eligibility list.
 Upon an opening, qualified candidates may be invited for a police department interview.
 Successful candidates will then go through an extensive background investigation, medical and drug screening prior to appointment.